Pediatric Systemic Scleroderma

 - Enlarged red blood vessels on the hands, face and around the nail beds (telangiectasias)

 - Calcium deposits in the skin or other areas (calcinosis)

 Initially, the skin of the hands and feet appears swollen.
 Over time, the skin tightens and hardens and may appear to have ridges, depressed areas or small pits that are seen mostly at the fingertips.

 Since there is not much pain, it is common for scleroderma to be present for quite some time before a parent or child becomes concerned.

-Other signs and symptoms of systemic sclerosis may include:
+Other signs and symptoms of systemic scleroderma from internal organ involvement may include:

 - Digestive problems (heartburn, trouble swallowing, diarrhea, stomach cramps)

 - Respiratory problems (chronic cough, difficulty breathing, tiredness)